 The four moor heads could represent four victories against Zaragoza, Valencia, Murcia, and the Balearics, instead of the decapitated heads gifted to the King after the battle.

-The Four Medieval Kingdoms of Sardinia
+The Four Medieval Kingdoms Of Sardinia

 Many people believe that the four heads represent the four medieval kingdoms of Sardinia known as the Giudicati in Italian.
 They took power in Sardinia from the 9th to the 15th Century; each domain had its ruler, who was known as a judge and had the powers of a king.

 The island was facing raids from North African pirates, and later from the Arabs of Spain.
-The Sardinians were very successful and resiting the attacks, the Pope wrote a letter to one of the Sardinian kingdoms requesting that they help in defense of Rome.
+The Sardinians were very successful and resiting the attacks, the Pope wrote a letter to one of the Sardinian kingdoms requesting that they help in defence of Rome.

 - The Kingdom of Cagliari with the capital in Santa Igia

 - The Kingdom of Arborea with the capital in Oristano,

 - The Kingdom of Gallura with the capital in Civita,